mrminhaz87/Railway-IT-OT-Demo/README.md

 ![](doc/img/Components.png)

-1. **Cooperate network**: This subnet replicates a typical railway company's corporate IT network, encompassing various functional servers (email, DMZ, staff management) and a production management workstation.
+1. **Corporate network**: This subnet replicates a typical railway company's corporate IT network, encompassing various functional servers (email, DMZ, staff management) and a production management workstation.
 This workstation hosts essential components such as the production log archiving database, internal document server, and operator manuals.
 2. **Supervision SCADA network**: Simulating the SCADA system network, this subnet features distinct SCADA data/historian servers, multiple HMI computers for system operators, and maintenance computers dedicated to ICS/OT-system engineers.
 3. **Production network**: This subnet host all PLC simulator programs, contributing to a realistic representation of the production environment within the railway system.
 4. **Physical real-world emulation network**: In this subnet, railway real-world components are emulated to demonstrate the tangible effects of actual items in the real working environment.